hoylabs/OpenDTU-OnBattery-docs/docs/hardware/limitations.md

 ## SPI Busses

-ESP32 and ESP32-S3 chips provide four seperate SPI interfaces.
+ESP32 and ESP32-S3 chips provide four separate SPI interfaces.
 Two of them are reserved for communicating with the flash and/or PSRAM.
 The remaining two are free to use for peripherals.
 This means only two SPI peripherals can be connected at a time.
 The following peripherals need an SPI bus each: